 “That no pardon under the Great Seal of England be pleadable to an impeachment by the Commons in Parliament.”

 The last successful impeachment in Britain was in 1806 when Lord Melville was charged with corruption.
-Impeachment remains a theoretical possibility in Britain and was contemplated by a small group of MPs in the case of Tony Blair for taking the country into the war in Iraq.
+Impeachment remains a possibility in Britain and, as noted above, was pursued by a small group of MPs in the case of Tony Blair for taking the country into the war in Iraq.
+(See the motion below.)

 Also of interest

 Impeachment: What a royal pain, Alan Cowell, New York Times Feb 7 1999.

 • Which is top dog: Parliament or the Executive? here.